-Fall is the most popular season for fairs and festivals in the DC region, and there are so many great fall festivals near DC for families to choose from.
+Fall is the most popular season for fairs and festivals in the DC region.
 From farm festivals to multicultural fairs to Renaissance and art festivals, there's a festival to suit any family's interests on our list of the best fall festivals near DC for families.

 The DC area is bursting with color in the fall, making it the perfect time to go on a family hike to see the foliage.
 Try Great Falls Park, Rock Creek Park, or one of our other favorite fall hikes near Washington, DC for families.

 Fall is a great time to take the kids on a camping adventure because you can sleep outdoors, sing campfire songs, and tell ghost stories without the summer heat, humidity, and bugs.
 Try one of our favorite campgrounds near DC to go camping with kids.

-No, we're not kidding—the beach isn't only for summer.
-Fall can be a great time to spend a day or a weekend at one of the family-friendly beaches near DC because temperatures are often still mild, prices are lower, and crowds are thinner.
+We're not kidding—the beach isn't only for summer.
+Fall can be a great time to spend a day or weekend at the beach because temperatures are often still mild, prices are lower, and crowds are thinner.
 Plus, many beach towns have fun fall festivals happening, such as Ocean City, Maryland's Sunfest.
-The Delaware beaches are also some of our favorites to visit with kids.
+See our list of the best family-friendly beaches near DC, including the Delaware beaches.

 Fall is the perfect time to visit a beer garden or brewery in the DC area.
 The weather is perfect, seasonal beers are on tap, and many places host Oktoberfest celebrations.
 And with so many family-friendly beer gardens and breweries near DC, you don't even need to hire a babysitter!